Ljubljana stock indices close in red

-November 13 (SeeNews) - The foreign exchange (FX) reserves held by Serbia's central bank rose to 11.55 billion euro ($13 billion) at the end of October, up by 377.9 million euro on a monthly comparison basis, the National Bank of Serbia (NBS) said on Tuesday.
+November 13 (SeeNews) - The foreign exchange (FX) reserves held by Serbia's central bank totalled 10.76 billion euro ($12.5 billion) at the end of October, up by 124.8 million euro on a monthly comparison basis, the National Bank of Serbia (NBS) said on Monday.

-The increase in gross FX reserves in October was the result of the rise in all major categories, with inflows significantly exceeding outflows, the central bank said in a statement.
+The monthly rise in FX reserves in October is chiefly attributed to the activity of NBS on the interbank FX market, the central bank said in a statement.

-The volume of trading on the interbank foreign exchange market in October increased to 590.5 million euro, up by 101.7 million euro month-on-month.
+The volume of trading on the interbank foreign exchange market in October came in at 657.8 million euro, down by 77.8 million euro on the month.

-The FX reserves held by NBS as at end-October were enough to cover about six months’ worth of imports of goods and services, NBS said.
+The hard currency reserves held by NBS as at end-October were enough to cover more than six months of imports of goods and services, NBS said.